 Dr Robin Shail

-The Early Permian igneous rocks of SW England and the adjacent continental shelf form one of the major magmatic provinces of the UK.
+The Early Permian igneous rocks of SW England and the adjacent continental shelf form one of the major igneous provinces in the UK.
 The best known expression of felsic magmatism is the Cornubian Batholith, comprising composite granite plutons, stretching eastwards from beyond the Isles of Scilly, through Cornwall, to Dartmoor in Devon.
-It is associated with subtantial rhyolite / microgranite intrusive sheets ('elvans') and the remnants of formerly more extensive rhyolite lavas.
+It is associated with subtantial rhyolite / microgranite intrusive sheets ('elvans') and the remnants of formerly more extensive rhyolite lavas and pyroclastic rocks.
 The smaller and separate Haig Fras Batholith crops out on the sea floor almost 100 km NW of the Isles of Scilly.

 Contemporaneous mafic igneous rocks

 Less well known are the mafic igneous rocks that occur: (1) around Exeter, at or near the base of Permian post-Variscan sedimentary successions (lamprophyre and basalt lavas / sills), (2) in the pre-Permian Variscan basement further west (lamprophyre dykes), and (3) within the Permian post-Variscan sedimentary basins of the western English Channel and SW Approaches.